giannetti/warservicebureau/_texts/cubberleycc-annotated.md

 ## Mary Ann Bowers (Mrs. Isaac N. Cubberley) to Earl Reed Silvers, September 30, 1918

-### Page: 11
+<p class="small centered"> - Page: 11 - </p>

 <p class="centered large"> …I. N. Cubberley… <br> Contractor and Builder <br> Jobbing Promptly Attended to <br><button data-balloon-pos="up" data-balloon-length="large" data-balloon="40 South Fifth Ave, Long Branch, NJ"><a href='https://geohack.toolforge.org/geohack.php?params=40_18_9_N_73_59_26_W'>No. 40 Fifth Avenue.</a> </button></p>
-<p class="right">Long Branch, N.J., September 30, 1918</p>
+<p class="right">Long Branch, N.J., September 30, 19018</p>

 <p class="left">Mr Silvers</p>

  I am waiting for <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Cubberley, Chester C. | Born: 1897.
 Died: 1918.
 Cadet, Naval Reserve Force.">Chesters</button> picture to come to me from Washington.
 I cannot see why they do not send it for I do not like to be without it so long.
-If they keep it this week out I will borrow one from a friend and send it to you for I believe you would send it back as soon as you _was_ [sic] through with it. _Its_ [sic] kind of you to wait for it for I _would'nt_ [sic] have you to draw up the roll of honor without his picture.
+If they keep it this week out I will borrow one from a friend and send it to you for I believe you would send it back as soon as you was through with it.
+Its kind of you to wait for it for I would'nt have you to draw up the roll of honor without his picture.
 Will you kindly answer this
-### Page: 12
+<p class="small centered"> - Page: 12 - </p>

- note and tell me if there is any _wey_ [sic] for me to get a copy of the roll of honor and what will it cost
+ note and tell me if there is any wey for me to get a copy of the roll of honor and what will it cost

  Enclosed find three cents in stamps to answer.
  Address to — <br> Mrs. Isaac N. Cubberley.<br><button data-balloon-pos="up" data-balloon-length="large" data-balloon="44 South Fifth Ave, Long Branch, NJ"><a href='https://geohack.toolforge.org/geohack.php?params=40_18_9_N_73_59_26_W'>44 S. Fifth Ave</a> </button>. <br> Long Branch <br> New Jersey: <br>